Consumption smoothing in the working-class households of interwar Japan: Data

-After World War I, many household surveys were conducted by local governments in the Japanese cities, to better understand the rapid formation among households of living styles (Nakagawa 1985).
-Analyzing the data obtained from these surveys helps reveal household management strategies in urban areas.
-To investigate household expenses in terms of risk-coping strategies, I compiled a unique survey report of the \textit{Report of Labor Research} (RLR), which documents the monthly family budget of working-class households between July 1919 and July 1920.\footnote{In the current study, I use a reprinted edition of the original archives, as found in Tada (1991).
-Although James and Suto (2011) employed 99 households from the RLR as an annual cross-sectional dataset, the current study is the first to digitize monthly panel data from this survey.} In this survey, the Municipal Bureau of Labor Research of Osaka investigated the monthly income and expenditures of the households of 411 wage-earning and salaried workers within the Osaka city area.
-Although details in the sampling method are, unfortunately, not recorded---as is the case with other historical household survey datasets---the households had been selected through a labor union or directly at the factories.
-However, to investigate features of the sampling, I have compared the occupation structure to those from the censuses in Appendix~\ref{sec:secb1}.
-I then confirm that relative to the occupation structure in Osaka city at that time, all the occupations of the RLR households were biased towards manufacturing industries: approximately $83$\% of the household heads were artisans.
-Considering this feature of the survey and to deal with the potential selection bias to the greatest extent possible , the current study targets only these factory worker households.
+I compiled the data on the monthly budget of working-class households between July 1919 and July 1920 from the Report of Labor Research (RLR).\footnote{I use a reprinted edition of the original archives, as found in Tada (1991a).
+Although James and Suto (2011) employed 99 households from the RLR as an annual cross-sectional dataset, the current study is the first to digitize monthly panel data from this survey.} In this survey, the Municipal Bureau of Labor Research of Osaka investigated the monthly income and expenditure of 411 wage-earning and salaried workers in the Osaka city area.
+Although the details of the sampling method were not recorded, as is the case with other historical household survey datasets, households were selected through a labor union or directly at factories.
+To investigate the features of the sample, I compare the occupations among household heads within RLR households with statistics obtained from the national population census.
+As shown in column (1) of panel A in Table~\ref{tab:tab1}, only $14$\% of men in the workforce across Osaka prefecture worked in the agricultural sector compared with the national figure of $46$\%.
+Column (2) also indicates that 90\% of working men in Osaka city worked in the manufacturing, commerce, and transportation industries, compared with the national figure of 40\%.\footnote{These national figures are obtained from the Statistics Bureau of the Cabinet~(1929a,~pp.~8--11; 1929b,~pp.~8--11).} This reflects that Osaka was an industrialized city and a nice setting to study the consumption decisions of industrial workers.\footnote{Similar data are not available for Tokyo, a city as industrialized as Osaka at that time, to my knowledge.} In the RLR dataset, information on the household head's occupation can be obtained for $406$ of the $411$ households.
+Column (3) shows that these heads mainly worked in the manufacturing industry; $83$\% were factory workers.